 DSH and the Los Angeles County Office of Diversion and Re-entry (ODR) executed a contract in Summer 2023 to significantly expand the county's CBR and Diversion program.
-The new agreement with LA County will expand the program from 515 beds previously designated for its CBR, up to a total of 1,274 beds, to be phased in over a five-year period.
-In the 2024-25 May Revision, DSH reported that ODR is contracted to activate a total of 1,344 beds by FY 2026-27.
-DSH has determined that this total included bed capacity located through the CIF program and overstated the number of beds DSH is directly funding ODR to activate.
+The new agreement with LA County expands the program from 515 beds previously designated for its CBR, up to a total of 1,274 beds, phased in over a five-year period.
+In the 2024-25 May Revision, DSH reported that ODR was contracted to activate a total of 1,344 beds by FY 2026-27.
+In the 2025-26 Governor's Budget, DSH reported that this total included bed capacity located through the CIF program and overstated the number of beds DSH is directly funding ODR to activate.
 This technical error impacts reported bed capacity only and not funding for the ODR programs.
 The following table displays the corrected total bed capacity from FY 2024-25 through FY 2026-27: